 IMPROVING FIRST NATION QUALITY OF LIFE

-In November 2103, over 70 Attawapiskat residents had to be evacuated after a fire broke out in the makeshift living shelter where about 90 residents had been moved after a breakdown in the sewage system.
+In November 2103, some 90 Attawapiskat residents had to be evacuated after a fire broke out in the makeshift living shelter where they had been moved after a breakdown in the sewage system.
 The fire appeared to have been caused by a candle used for lighting after a storm knocked out power in the community.

 INFRASTRUCTURE & HOUSING

 While there were no casualties in Attawapiskat, many other First Nations communities have not been so spared.
 In recent years, fires in communities across the country have caused many deaths, mostly among the very young and the elderly.
 Just a month ago, 9 people, including a baby and 2 young children died in a house fire in Pikangikum.
 The victims, three generations of the same family, all died in the same house.